kubrickfr/avsc-wiki/API.md

   + `val` {...} Decoded long.

-  If `noUnpack` is off (the default), this method should return an 8-byte buffer with the long's unpacked representation.
+  If `noUnpack` is off (the default), this method should return an 8-byte buffer with the `long`'s unpacked representation.
 Otherwise, `toBuffer` should return an already packed buffer (of variable length).

 + `fromJSON(any)`